ruthea/ddb_discovery/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-This updated `README.md` now includes instructions for installing the `numpy` dependency along with the other required packages.
+This `README.md` now includes a sample output to give users a clear idea of what to expect when they run the script.
+Adjust the values and structure as needed to match your actual results.